Tyga Driving Kylie Jenner Insane Amid Blac Chyna Reconciliation Reports: 'KUWTK' Star Allegedly Furious

-Tyga has been spending a significant amount of time with his former flame, Blac Chyna, as of late, which has supposedly given Kylie Jenner the impression that the parents to four-year-old King Cairo are getting back together.
+Tyga has been spending a significant amount of time with his former flame, Blac Chyna, as of late, which has supposedly given Kylie Jenner the impression that the parents to 4-year-old King Cairo are getting back together.

 Kylie would be devastated to hear that Tyga and the woman he dumped to be with her are now reconciling, especially since Chyna has shared an on-again, off-again romance with the socialite’s brother, Rob Kardashian, for the past 16 months.